 Our Humble Opinion: Investing is sufficiently simple that most folks should be able to learn the basics.
 But just because investing is simple doesn’t mean it’s easy.
 Saving for retirement, college and other goals is so important that you need to minimize self-inflicted investment wounds.
 Find it hard to keep your emotions in check?
 That’s a key reason to hire a financial advisor—though, if you don’t pick carefully, that also can be risky.

-Next: The Seasoned Investor
+Next: Seasoned Investor

 Previous: Active Fund Managers

-Related: Coping With Market Declines
+Related: Humans and Market Declines